stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  With the Stormpath .NET SDK, you can use LINQ-to-Stormpath to search Stormpath collections.
-Searches begin on resources that contain collections of accounts.
-Any resource that exposes a ``GetAccounts()`` method (such as Applications, Directories, Groups, and Organizations) can be searched.
+  With the Stormpath .NET SDK, you can use LINQ-to-Stormpath to easily perform searches.
+Search expressions begin on resources that contain collections.

+  In this case, any resource type that exposes a ``GetAccounts()`` method (such as Applications, Directories, Groups, and Organizations) can be searched for Accounts.

   .. note::